isabella232/kendo-react-animation/docs/slide/index.md

 ### Set Slide-In Duration

-The component enables you to control the duration of the slide-in animation.
+The Slide enables you to control the duration of the slide-in animation.
 To modify the slide-in duration, update the [`slideInDuration`]({% slug api_slide_kendouiforreact %}#slideinduration-numberdefault-500) property and update the duration in the corresponding CSS class.

 > Sync up the `slideInDuration` property with the transition duration defined in the static `k-slide-down-enter-active` CSS class.